-Accounting Standards Update ("ASU") 2016-13 introduces a new model for recognizing credit losses on financial instruments based on an estimate of current expected credit losses.
+Accounting Standards Update ("ASU") 2016-13 introduced a new model for recognizing credit losses on financial instruments based on an estimate of current expected credit losses.
 The new current expected credit losses model generally calls for the immediate recognition of all expected credit losses and applies to loans, accounts and trade receivables as well as other financial assets measured at amortized cost, loan commitments and off-balance sheet credit exposures, debt securities and other financial assets measured at fair value through other comprehensive income, and beneficial interests in securitized financial assets.
-The new guidance replaces the current incurred loss model for sale debt securities to be recognized through an allowance for credit losses are valiable for sale debt securities to be recognized through an allowance for credit losses rather than as reductions in the amortized cost of the securities, and provides for additional disclosure requirements.
-In April 2019, the Financial Accounting Standards Board ("FASB") issued ASU 2019-04, which, among other amendments, allows for certain policy elections and practical expedients related to accrued interest on financial instruments.
-In May

-2019, the FASB issued ASU 2019-05, which granted targeted transition relief by allowing entities to irrevocably elect the fair value option for certain financial assets previously measured at amortized cost.
+The new guidance replaced the current incurred loss model for measuring expected credit losses, requires expected losses on available for sale debt securities to be recognized through an allowance for credit losses rather than as reductions in the amortized cost of the securities, and provides for additional disclosure requirements.
+In April 2019, the Financial Accounting Standards Board ("FASB") issued ASU 2019-04, which, among other amendments, allowed for certain policy elections and practical expedients related to accrued interest on financial instruments.
+In May 2019, the FASB issued ASU 2019-05, which granted targeted transition relief by allowing entities to irrevocably elect the fair value option for certain financial assets previously measured at amortized cost.
 In November 2019, the FASB issued ASU 2019-10 and ASU 2019-11, which addressed certain aspects of the guidance related to effective dates, expected recoveries, troubled debt restructurings, accrued interest receivables, and financial assets secured by collateral.
 ASU 2016-13 is effective for fiscal years beginning after December 15, 2022.
 The Company adopted ASU 2016-13 and related amendments as of January 1, 2023 on a modified retrospective basis.
 The adoption of this standard did not have a material effect on the Company's consolidated financial statements and related disclosures.